Data Quality, Streaming Operations, Incident Management

 • Timeliness guarantees

-Governance platforms enable enforcement of data policies and contracts at the infrastructure level, validating data before it reaches consumers and providing early detection of violations.
+Modern contract enforcement (2025): Governance platforms like Conduktor enable enforcement of data policies and contracts at the infrastructure level, validating data before it reaches consumers and providing early detection of violations.
+Conduktor Gateway acts as an intelligent proxy layer, inspecting messages in real-time against contract definitions and preventing violating messages from entering topics.

 Testing Strategies